tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   A font that displays all 新字体 kanji in their 旧字体(正字体) form, including all the undocumented changes as well.
 * [花園明朝](http://fonts.jp/hanazono/).
-  This font is made by the `glyphwiki` project and support all Unicode characters.
+  This font is made by the `glyphwiki` project and supports all Unicode characters.
-  Really good back up font when everything fails.
+  A perfect back-up font.
 * [AJT archive](https://disk.yandex.com/d/cj0hetiqGjhDiA).
   The fonts I use.
   Contains `Yu Mincho`, semi-cursive fonts and stroke order fonts.